aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/_index.md

 # Create Calendar Invite with Aspose.Email for Java – Full Tutorial

 Welcome to the **Aspose.Email for Java tutorials** – your go‑to resource for mastering email manipulation, **creating calendar invites**, and managing all aspects of email communication within Java applications.
-Whether you need to **send email java**, **convert eml to msg**, add a **digital signature email**, or simply parse complex messages, Aspose.Email for Java gives you a clean, programmatic way to get the job done.
+In this guide you’ll learn how to **send email java**, generate an iCalendar file, and attach it to a message so you can **automate meeting scheduling** directly from your code.

 ## Quick Answers
 - **How do I create a calendar invite in Java?** Use `MailMessage` together with `Appointment` objects from Aspose.Email.
 - **Can I send the invite via SMTP?** Yes – configure an `SmtpClient` and call `client.send(message)`.
 - **What format does the invite use?** The standard iCalendar (`.ics`) format, which can be read with `Appointment` or `Calendar` classes.
 - **Do I need a license for production?** A commercial license is required for non‑evaluation use.
 - **Is it possible to add a digital signature to the invite?** Absolutely – use `MailMessage.sign` with a certificate.

-## What is a Calendar Invite and Why Create One Programmatically?
+## How to send email java with a calendar invite
 A calendar invite (iCalendar `.ics` file) is a portable representation of an event that can be imported into Outlook, Google Calendar, or any iCalendar‑compatible client.
-Programmatically generating invites lets you automate meeting scheduling, send reminders, and integrate calendar functionality directly into your Java services.
+Programmatically generating invites lets you **automate meeting scheduling**, send reminders, and integrate calendar functionality directly into your Java services.

-## Why Use Aspose.Email for Java to Create Calendar Invites?
+### Why use Aspose.Email for Java to create calendar invites?
 - **Full .ics support** – read, edit, and write iCalendar files without external dependencies.
 - **Seamless integration** – combine invites with rich email bodies, attachments, and digital signatures.
 - **Cross‑platform** – works on Windows, Linux, and macOS with any Java runtime.